farhatizakaria/foot-terminal-opacity/README.md

 # foot-terminal-opacity
+This repository contains a minimalist and transparent theme configuration for the Foot terminal emulator, designed for Wayland environments like Sway and Hyprland.

-🔍 What this config does
+## 🔍 What this config does
 📁 [colors] section:
 alpha=0.9: Your terminal background is 90% opaque, giving you 10% transparency — looks great over a wallpaper!